MinistrasP/Logger/README.md

 # Logger

 Program logs data into a database using sqlite3.
-Database is stored as myLoggerDatabase.db at /var/log/
+Database is stored as myLogger.db at /var/log/

 Usage: myLogger option